fenago/pytest-quick-start-guide/testing-with-pytest/Lab_5.md

 ### Finding Plugins

 You can find third-party pytest plugins in several places.
-The plugins listed in Appendix 3, Plugin Sampler Pack, on page 163 are all available for download from PyPI.
+The plugins listed in Appendix 3, Plugin Sampler Packare all available for download from PyPI.
 However, that’s not the only place to look for great pytest plugins.

 ```